The Development of the English Language

 the Mind; Derek Walcott, “The

-on-line OED, find any five words that entered the
+Using the online OED, find any five words that

-English language in the nineteenth century, and in two or three
+entered the English language in the nineteenth century, and try

-pages try to comment on their significance why were they
+to comment on their significance why were they needed?

 - African-American Vernacular English:

 Mr. Rabbit Was Too Sharp for Mr. Fox”; Langston Hughes,

 Negro Artist and the Racial Mountain”; selection from

 Zora Neale Hurston, Their Eyes Were Watching God;

 - Wed., 30 Nov.